hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.15.0 =
-* Added anti-spam check of submitted forms for Quform plugin.
+* Added the anti-spam check for the Quform form.
+* Added the anti-spam check for the Divi Contact form.
+* Added the anti-spam check for the Extra Contact form.
+* Added the anti-spam check for the Divi Builder Contact form.
 * Fixed PHP 8.1 deprecated error.
 * Fixed the layout of the General page on mobile.